Hay Set on Fire.

-Chairman asked Mr Lyons if he was well acquainted with the prisoner, said Mr stated that he was of opinion that if bail was granted the defendant would stand his trial.
+Chairman asked Mr Lyons if he was well acquainted with the prisoner, said Mr Lyons stated that he was of opinion that if bail was granted the defendant would stand his trial.
 Mr Hill—Very well.
-I will allow the defendant out on bail to his trial at the Quarter Sessions.
+I will allow the defendant out on bail to stand trial at the Quarter Sessions.

 These image relate to the Toole family.
 In 1901 Bernard/Bryan Toole is living with extended family.
 He died before 1911 and the kids scattered.
 In 1911, Thomas Toole isn’t found, but his Sister Mary and Uncle John are listed in Bunnakill, with a nephew James.
 And there were only 2 houses in Bunnakill, the other occupied by William Lyons and family.